urbit/urbit/ARCH.md

 - requests to generate and watch new addresses

 Outgoing data:
-- requests for address info
+- requests for address info on unscanned address batches (sends to each new subscriber on /requests)
 - newly generated/watched addresses

 ## btc-wallet-hook
 I don't like the name "hook" here, but can't think of anything better atm.
 It's closer to a non-wallet-state manager on top of the wallet-store; potentially just one of many.

-It interfaces with hte
+Incoming data:
+- responses from `btc-provider`
+- connectivity status from `btc-provider`
+- address lookup requests from `btc-wallet-store`
+- newlyy generated/watched addresses from `btc-wallet-store`

 Outgoing data:

-Incoming data:
+- pokes `btc-wallet-store` with address updates
+- pokes `btc-wallet-store` with address generation requests
+- pokes `btc-provider` with address lookup requests

 Error conditions:
 Disconnected provider: when it receives a message that this is the case, it stops sending outgoing address info requests until the provider says it's back up.
 Once we receive a connected message, all pending requests are retried.